mole99/tt05-one-sprite-pony/README.md

 This Verilog design produces SVGA 800x600 60Hz output with a background and one sprite.
 Internally, the resolution is reduced to 100x75, thus one pixel of the sprite is actually 8x8 pixels.
 The design can operate at either a 40 MHz pixel clock or a 10 MHz pixel clock by setting a configuration bit.

-The sprite is 12x12 pixel in size and is initialized at startup with a pixelated version of the TinyTapeout logo.
+The sprite is 12x12 pixel in size and is initialized at startup with a pixelated version of the Tiny Tapeout logo.

 An SPI receiver accepts various commands, e.g. to replace the sprite data, change the colors or set the background.

-This design targets 1 tile of [TinyTapeout 5](https://tinytapeout.com).
+This design targets 1 tile of [Tiny Tapeout 5](https://tinytapeout.com).

 The goal is pixel perfect rendering.
 To achieve this goal, I created a regression test in cocotb, that compares the output image to a software rendering.